thesilican/its-not-commando/docs/GettingStarted.md

 | User                   | Extracts the user ID portion of the discord @mention, or invalid if not proper mention format                    | "<@1234567890>" => "123456789", "Kevin" => invalid              |
 | Role                   | Extracts the role ID portion of the discord @role, or invalid if not proper mention format                       | "<@&1234567890>" => "123456789", "Moderator" => invalid         |
 | Channel                | Extracts the channel ID portion of the discord #channel, or invalid if not proper mention format                 | "<#1234567890>" => "123456789", "Moderator" => invalid          |

+You can also write your own custom validator if you so wish.
+Command validators have the following call signature: `(argument: string) => string | null`, returning string if the argument is valid, or null if the argument is invalid.

 ## Subcommands